 COVID-19, declared a global pandemic by the World Health Organization on March 11, 2020, has caused disruption to the economies and communities of the United States and our target international markets.
 In the interest of public health, many governments closed physical stores and places of business deemed non-essential.
 This precipitated a significant shift in shopping behavior from offline to online.
+In June 2020, eMarketer predicted that U.S. brick and mortar retail spending will decline by 14% in 2020, whereas U.S. consumer ecommerce spending will increase by 18%, the highest growth rate since their coverage began in 2008.
 Our business has benefitted from this shift, both in accelerated sales growth for our existing customers' stores, and in our sales of new store subscriptions to customers.
 Nevertheless, we do not have certainty that those trends will continue; the COVID-19 pandemic and the uncertainty it has created in the global economy could materially adversely affect our business, financial condition, and results of operations.
-A majority of the market research included in this prospectus was published prior to the outbreak of the pandemic and did not anticipate the virus or the impact it has caused on the adoption of ecommerce.
-We utilize the pre-pandemic market research in the absence of updated sources.
+Certain of the market research included in this prospectus was published prior to the outbreak of the pandemic and did not anticipate the virus or the impact it has caused on the adoption of ecommerce.
+We have utilized this pre-pandemic market research in the absence of updated sources.
 For more information regarding the potential impact of the COVID-19 on our business, refer to "Risk Factors," as well as our commentary in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this prospectus.

-Impact on operations.
+Impact on operations